zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 That does not even put the entire Active Support in memory upfront indeed, some stuff is configured via `autoload`, so it is only loaded if used.

-### Active Support Within a Ruby on Rails Application
+### Active Support Within a Zoisite Application

-A Ruby on Rails application loads all Active Support unless [`config.active_support.bare`][] is true.
+A Zoisite application loads all Active Support unless [`config.active_support.bare`][] is true.
 In that case, the application will only load what the framework itself cherry-picks for its own needs, and can still cherry-pick itself at any granularity level, as explained in the previous section.

 [`config.active_support.bare`]: configuring.html#config-active-support-bare